 3. Let It All Hang Out … to Dry

 It’s so simple: Hang up your laundry to dry rather than putting it in the dryer.
 A dryer requires a massive amount of energy and is usually unnecessary.
-Whether you hang it outdoors or in your house, your laundry will dry on the line by itself all without requiring a lick of electricity.
-Just keep an eye on humidity levels in the winter and you’ll be fine.
+Whether you hang it outdoors or in your house, your laundry will dry on the line by itself, all without requiring a lick of electricity.
+Check out our guide on drying laundry naturally to get the best results.

 4. How to Consume Less: Don’t Toss It, Compost It